- 1.No license is required to become a certified life coach in Utah — certification is voluntary but recommended for credibility

 Source: ZipRecruiter, 2025

-Life Coach Training Programs in Utah
+Life Coach Training in Utah: Online & In-Person

 Utah has strong in-state training options.
 The University of Utah Professional Coaching Certificate is a 12-month program that meets ICF requirements for the ACC credential.
 The program includes coursework, mentor coaching, and 20 coaching hours, with sessions held 1-2 times per month.